MrSakine/alx-system_engineering-devops/0x06-regular_expressions/README.md

 Requirements:
   - The regular expression must match `School`
   - Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

+### 1-repetition_token_0.rb
+Repetition Token #0<br>
+Requirements:
+  - Find the regular expression that will match the above cases
+  - Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method